microbiomedata/nmdc-schema/src/docs/v10-vs-v11-retrospective.md

 - `ChemicalConversionProcess`

 A very general `Instrument` class was added as a subclass of `MaterialEntity`, but without any subclasses.
-Knowledge about instruments is captured directly in NMDC's MongoDB.
+Knowledge about instruments is captured directly in NMDC's MongoDB database.
 The instances are normalized by populating their `vendor` slot with a value from the `InstrumentVendorEnum` and by populating the `model` slot with a value from the `InstrumentModelEnum`.
 Mappings between these NMDC vocabularies and vocabularies from collaborators like NCBI and GOLD are saved in various repos like nmdc-schema and nmdc-runtime.